Asim Nath Dubey Nov 04, 2025

 5. Business Analyst

-A Business Analyst bridges the gap between IT and the business, using data to assess processes, determine requirements, and deliver data-driven recommendations and reports to executives and stakeholders.
-They often focus on improving business efficiency and effectiveness.
+A Business Analyst is the interface between IT and business that utilises the data to evaluate processes, create requirements and provide recommendations and reports to executives and stakeholders.
+They are concerned with the efficiency and effectiveness of their businesses.

 Roles and Responsibilities of a Business Analyst:

-- Stakeholder Communication: Facilitate communication between business units and technical teams, ensuring alignment on project goals.
+• Stakeholder Communication: Identify the communication between business units and technical teams and keep the alignment of goals.

 Skills Required for Business Analyst